 Our Fugees Family of educators, administrators, and professionals are all champions of our mission of Leveling the Playing Field for young refugees.
 Across multiple campuses and a network office, they ensure that every student who commits to the Fugees Academy Creed receives every tool they need to achieve success.
-Use the buttons above to learn more about our educators, administrators, and support staff.
+Use the buttons above to learn more about our team.

 LUMA MUFLEH, CEO & Coach

 Luma Mufleh is the inspirational CEO and Founding Director of Fugees Family, Inc., a nonprofit organization that uses the power of soccer, education, and community to empower refugee children to successfully integrate into the United States.
 Luma is a 2016 Top 10 CNN Hero whose story has been featured on CBS Sunday Morning, ESPN, The New York Times, The Wall Street Journal, Sports Illustrated, Forbes and more.
 According to Tom Brokaw, the Fugees are “a perfect example of what this nation is supposed to be about, which is to provide a refuge for the refugees.”